niels-slotboom/notes/Submanifolds.typ

 This is all very abstract, so let us make it more concrete with an analogy.
 Let us think of $cal(M)$ as the flat Mercator map, a rectangle showing latitude and longitude lines.
 Then, we think of $cal(N)$ as the actual globe, a $2$-sphere.
 The map $phi:cal(M)->cal(N)$ we envision as the wrapping map, which tells us how to take the rectangle and bend it into a globe.
 Suppose $f$ assigns temperature values across the globe---a real-valued function on $cal(N)$.
 Then $f compose phi$ is the pulled-back function: it contains the same information, the same temperature values, but now shown on the Mercator map instead of the globe.
 This function $f compose phi$ lets us look at the globe's data $f$ as if it lived on the Mercator map.
 We then ask: how does the temperature change when moving along some vector $X$ on that map?
 This is what $X[f compose phi]$ computes: how the pulled-back temperature map changes as we follow $X$ on the rectangle.

 Now, on the globe, there should be a corresponding direction, $phi_* X$, along which the same change occurs---after all, we have the same function values, just arranged differently in a smooth way.
-This is the direction we have to move towards on the sphere to see the same change in temperature.
+This is the direction we have to move in on the sphere to see the same change in temperature.
 This should not just happen for this one temperature map---for any function $f$ on the globe, the pushforward $phi_* X$ must give us the corresponding direction whose action on $f$ replicates the directional derivative seen on the Mercator map.
 This precisely is what the @pushforwardDefn[definition] encodes.

-For explicit calculations, it is typically more convenient to move away from the abstract, coordinate-independent @pushforwardDefn[definition], and instead adopt a coordinate-based approach.
+For explicit calculations, it is typically more convenient to move away from the abstract, coordinate-independent @pushforwardDefn[definition], and instead adopt a coordinate-based viewpoint.
 To this end, let $p in cal(M)$ a point, with local coordinates $y^alpha$ around $p$, and let $x^mu$ be local coordinates on $cal(N)$ around the image point $phi(p)$.
 Then $phi$ induces a local map between coordinate systems,
 $
   x^mu (y^alpha) :=x^mu (phi(p(y^alpha))):RR^m -> RR^n,
 $